 To finish up my 4 days in Auckland I enjoyed exploring the city’s cultural side, heading to Auckland Art Gallery to see many interesting works by both New Zealanders and Europeans, a stroll through Albert Park, and then up around Auckland Domain to the museum, cenotaph and various beautiful walks around ponds, gardens and many statues and fountains.

 Auckland Art Gallery was understated yet packed with great works.
 I was especially interested in a compact selection of paintings depicting Maori tribesmen, focussing on their intricate facial tattoos and their meaning.
 It provided a fascinating insight into a history and culture I knew nothing about, but was eager to learn more.
 Entry to the art gallery is free, and is well worth a visit on poor weather days or when you’re looking for something cultural.
 Being so centrally located makes it a great morning activity from nearby accommodation in the CBD.

 One of my main money-saving tips for backpackers interested in history and culture is to look into the museums and galleries around, and carefully pick where you’d like to go.
 There are so many amazing exhibits, but there is such a thing as being oversaturated with attractions.
 I prefer to plan ahead and see what might be interesting further down the line rather than pay entry fees for every single exhibit that comes along.

-The botanical gardens however are also free, and are a peaceful and open space well away from the busy city life.
+The Auckland Domain, however is also free, and offers a peaceful and open space well away from the busy city life.
 With beautiful statues, monuments and views across the garden, I’d highly recommend a casual afternoon stroll to enjoy the pristine grounds.